-North Arkansas Electric Cooperative will return $5,149,337 in capital credits to members in December.
-This will mark the largest capital credits retirement in NAEC’s history and bring the total returned to members to more than $36 million since the co-op’s founding in 1939.
+North Arkansas Electric Cooperative will return $1,547,409 in capital credits to members in December 2021.
+This marks the 34th consecutive year NAEC has refunded margins and brings the total returned to members to $42 million since the co-op’s founding in 1939.

 What are capital credits?

 NAEC is owned by the members we serve.
-At the end of each year, the co-op subtracts operating expenses from the amount of money earned through rates.
-The remaining balance is called margins.
-The margins left over at the end of the year are allocated, or assigned, to each member’s account based on the member’s electric usage.
+At the end of each year, the co-op subtracts, on a taxable basis, operating expenses from the amount of money earned through rates.
+The remaining balance is called taxable margins.
+The taxable margins left over at the end of the year are allocated, or assigned, to each member’s account based on the amount of electricity for which each was billed.

-In the spring, each member receives a capital credit certificate detailing how much of the previous year’s margins was allocated to their account.
+Each member receives a capital credit certificate annually detailing how much of the previous year’s margins was allocated to his or her account.
 The capital is then retained by the co-op to use as operating capital for a period of time and then returned as financial conditions permit.

 How does NAEC decide how much to return?

-Each year the NAEC Board of Directors evaluates the overall financial condition of the and decides the amount of capital, if any, to refund.
+The board evaluates the overall financial condition of the co-op and decides the amount of capital, if any, to refund.

 Will I receive a refund?

-This year’s retirement represents 15.95 percent of the margins assigned for 1995, 91.07 percent of the margins assigned for 1996 and 16.09 percent of the margins assigned for 2017.
-Only members who purchased electricity from NAEC during the years above will receive a refund in 2018.
+The retirement represents the remaining 19.37 percent of the margins assigned for 1997, 6.81 percent of the margins assigned for 1998 and 4.48 percent of the margins assigned for 2020.
+Only members who were billed for electricity during the years above will receive a refund in 2021.